datagrok-ai/public/help/compute/scripting.md

 result = x * x
 ```

-In order to register a script, do **Tools | Scripting | New Script**, paste the code above, and click Save.
+In order to register a script, open `Functions | Scripts | New R Script`, paste the code above, and click `Save`.
 Congratulations, you've just written and published an R script and made it available to the whole community!

 Use [Console](../overview/console.md) to execute it.
 Simply type "RSquare(3)":